acidtib/wire-to-ui/README.md

 creating whiteboards and other infinite canvas experiences.

 To use it, first draw a mockup for a piece of UI.
-When you're ready, select the drawing, and press the Make Real button.
+When you're ready, select the drawing, and press the 'Make Real' button.
 We'll capture an image of your selection, and send it to [OpenAI's GPT-4V](https://platform.openai.com/docs/guides/vision) along with instructions to turn it into a HTML file.